swei5/michigan_notes/EECS-476/EECS 476 Project 2.md

 Based on the cost progression over 25 episodes for random initialization, the cost starts to stabilize around the $6$ th or $7$ th cluster.
 After that, the reduction in cost becomes much smaller.
 Thus, I would pick $k=7$ as the optimal number of clusters, as it provides a good balance between reducing cost and avoiding overfitting.

 ### Question 2.5
+Proof by contradiction: Let's assume that after updating the centroid, the cost increases.
+That is, the squared distances between the points and the new centroids are greater than the squared distances to the old centroids.
+If the cost increased after updating the centroid, it would mean that at least one point is farther away from the new centroid than it was from the old one.
+However, by the way the centroids are updated (as the mean of the points), this cannot happen because the mean minimizes the sum of squared distances.

+Therefore, if a point were farther away from the new centroid, it would have been assigned to a different cluster in the previous iteration, because $k$ -means assigns each point to the closest centroid.
+This contradicts with our initial assumption.

 ### Question 3.1